-On March 29, 2016, the Corporation completed an amendment to its existing Senior Facility.
-All of the amendments took effect March 29, 2016, and will remain in effect for the full term of the Senior Facility to expiry on September 28, 2018.
-The principal amendments to the Senior Facility include a voluntary reduction in the borrowing amount from \$200.0 million to \$150.0 million and certain changes to the Corporation's debt covenants.
-The original Senior Facility was executed on September 5, 2014, was renewed on September 30, 2015 and March 29, 2016, remains in effect and is a material contract to CES.
+On July 14, 2017, the Corporation completed an amendment and two year extension of its existing syndicated senior facility.
+All of the amendments took effect July 14, 2017 and will remain in effect until maturity on September 28, 2020, subject to certain terms and conditions, and may be extended by one year upon agreement of the lenders and the Corporation.
+The principal amendments to the Senior Facility include an increase in the available borrowing amount from \$150.0 to \$165.0 million which is driven by an increase in the U.S. Operating Facility to address the needs of the Corporation's expanding US business, certain changes to the Corporation's debt covenants and improved pricing on amounts drawn.
+Other terms and conditions from the amendment remain consistent with those of the previous senior facility.
+The original Senior Facility was executed on September 5, 2014, was renewed on September 30, 2015, March 29, 2016 and July 14, 2017 remains in effect and is a material contract to CES.
 See "Capital Structure - Senior Facility" for further information.

-As at December 31, 2016, CES was in compliance with terms and covenants of its lending agreements.
+As at December 31, 2017, CES was in compliance with terms and covenants of its lending agreements.

-As at December 31, 2016, CES had \$300.0 million of outstanding principal on its unsecured Senior Notes due on April 17, 2020.
+As at December 31, 2017, CES had \$300.0 million of outstanding principal on its unsecured 6.375% Senior Notes due on October 21, 2024.
 The Senior Notes Indenture remains in effect and is a material contract to CES.
-See "Description of Capital Structure - Senior Notes" for further information.
+See "Capital Structure - Senior Notes" for further information.